MurariHarish/Zillow-data-ML-project/README.md

 - **Container Management**: Runs the Docker container to serve the application to users.
 - **System Pruning**: Cleans up the system by removing any unused Docker images and containers to maintain a clean deployment environment.

+## AWS configuration for MLOps
+Amazon Web Services offers a broad set of global cloud-based products including compute, storage, databases, analytics, networking, and more.
+In our project, AWS provides reliable, scalable, and inexpensive cloud computing services.
+We utilize AWS to deploy and manage our machine learning models, as well as to handle various aspects of data storage and processing.